mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 the `vendor.js` file is at the top and is processed first.
 For this reason, I recommend rolling out your own.

-The Webpack plugin needs to
+The Webpack plugin needs to:

-- run after compilation is finished
+- run after compilation is finished,
-- lookup all the js files it produced
+- lookup all the js files it produced,
-- sort files so `vendor` is first (the order of other files and chunks doesn't matter)
+- sort files so `vendor` is first (the order of other files and chunks doesn't matter),
 - concatenate contents of all the JavasSript files into a single file.

 ```js